 The ME Association, as an active member of the MRC Expert Group, also supported Professor Holgate in establishing the CMRC and strongly believes in the importance of this working partnership – especially in helping to bring ME/CFS to the recognition of mainstream science as a legitimate biomedical disease in desperate need of increased funding.

-In September 2015 it was announced that The Wellcome Trust and National Institute of Health Research would join the collaborative as observers, and that Wellcome and Arthritis Research UK would also provide significant sponsorship for the research conference.
-You can read more about this, here.
+- In September 2015 it was announced that The Wellcome Trust and National Institute of Health Research would join the collaborative as observers, and that Wellcome and Arthritis Research UK would also provide significant sponsorship for the annual research conference.

 The 2018 conference

-The 5th CMRC annual science conference will take place in Bristol on Wednesday 19 and Thursday 20 September, with speakers to be announced.
+The 5th CMRC annual science conference will take place in Bristol on Wednesday 19 and Thursday 20 September.

 Previous conference reports: